datastax/pulsar-ansible/README.md

 3) Uses a default HeartBeat template file, replaces variables as defined in group_vars/heartBeat/all file
 4) Starts the HeartBeat process.

-Note - Output from HeartBeat is redirected to /dev/null, so no output files are created.
+Note - Output from HeartBeat is redirected to **/dev/null**, no output files are created.
+Additionally, topic subscription for HeartBeat's consumer is hardcoded to **"latency-measure"**.
+Please ensure to create the topics and subscriptions in clusters where auto creation is NOT enabled.

-To check the status HeartBeat: Checking for a running process or if Prometheus metrics are enabled in the **all** file, ping the Prometheus port, for example curl http://hostname:8080/metrics
+To check the status HeartBeat: Checking for a running process or if Prometheus metrics are enabled in the **all** file, ping the Prometheus port, for example "curl http://hostname:8080/metrics"

+The default template configuration file shows examples of parameters for topics, messages size, and test run frequents, and other items.

 ## 4.8.
 20.update_clientSetting.yaml